sprashasya/PYTHON-LIB-Numpy/README.md

 NumPy Practice Problems in Python 3.12.4

+Overview:
-Overview:This repository contains a collection of practice problems focusing on NumPy, a powerful library in Python used for numerical computations.
+This repository contains a collection of practice problems focusing on NumPy, a powerful library in Python used for numerical computations.
 These exercises help strengthen fundamental skills in using arrays, matrix operations, and statistical methods.
 As part of my learning journey in Python, I am exploring key operations and functionalities provided by NumPy.

+Learning Journey:
-Learning Journey:NumPy is essential for scientific computing and data manipulation.
+NumPy is essential for scientific computing and data manipulation.
 Through these exercises, I’ve gained a solid understanding of how to use arrays, perform efficient calculations, and leverage built-in functions to work with large datasets.
 This hands-on approach with NumPy will support my future work in data science, machine learning, and related fields.

-Impact on Data Science, Machine Learning, and Artificial Intelligence:NumPy plays a crucial role in Data Science, Machine Learning (ML), and Artificial Intelligence (AI) for several reasons:
+Impact on Data Science, Machine Learning, and Artificial Intelligence:
+NumPy plays a crucial role in Data Science, Machine Learning (ML), and Artificial Intelligence (AI) for several reasons:

-1)Efficient Data Handling: NumPy provides powerful data structures (like arrays) that allow for efficient storage and manipulation of large datasets, making it easier to perform complex mathematical operations.
+1)Efficient Data Handling:NumPy provides powerful data structures (like arrays) that allow for efficient storage and manipulation of large datasets, making it easier to perform complex mathematical operations.

 2)Performance: NumPy operations are implemented in C and Fortran, enabling fast execution of mathematical computations.
 This speed is essential for handling large datasets commonly used in ML and AI.